adlrwbr/CS3110-Final/README.md

    opam switch
    ```

-   If your version is, for instance `4.10.0`, next run
+   If your switch name is, for instance `cs3110-2022sp`, next run

    ```
-   opam switch reinstall 4.10.0
+   opam switch reinstall cs3110-2022sp
    ```

    It will take a while, as it re-builds all packages from scratch.

-   The `graphics` package has been checked to work with OCaml
+   Note: the `graphics` package has been checked to work with OCaml
    `4.06.1`, `4.07.1`, and `4.10.0`.

 4. Next, execute